 Activate the Jetpack plugin and enable the Protect add-on to turn this on.
 This is a screenshot from one of my blogs:

 The alternative to this is the WP Limit Login Attempts plugin.

 Automate updates to WordPress and plugins

-Main reason developers release new versions frequently is caused by security vulnerability found in older versions.
+Main reason developers release new versions frequently is caused by security vulnerabilities found in older versions.
 A vast majority of security compromises happen through outdated plugins.

 The most recent versions feature automatic background updates.
 You may find that your secure host updates you to the latest version automatically while you sleep.
 Mine does.

-Jetpack allows you to set all your plugins to be updated automatically too.
+Jetpack allows you to set all your plugins to be updated automatically.
 Even for your self-hosted sites.
 Here’s how: